resonatehq-examples/example-openai-deep-research-agent-py/README.md

 # Deep Research Assistant

 A distributed, recursive Deep Research Agent powered by Resonate and OpenAI.
-This example demonstrates how complex, distributed agentic applications can be implemented with simple, composable code.
+This example demonstrates how complex, distributed agentic applications can be implemented with simple code.

 ## Use Case